Hassanlodhi912/Quiz-App/README.md

-for live Preview of this Quiz App https://quizapphassan.netlify.app/
+for live Preview of this Quiz App https://quizapphassan.netlify.app this app is using material ui routing conditioal randering
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).